UW-Hydro/VIC/docs/Documentation/Drivers/Classic/GlobalParam.md

 # Define Simulation Parameters

-The following options determine the type of simulation that wil3l be performed.
+The following options determine the type of simulation that will be performed.

 ## Main Simulation Parameters